IBM/ibm_zos_zosmf/docs/source/modules/zmf_dataset_copy.rst

         **sample**: ::

-                  "The target data set ZOSMF.ANSIBLE.SAMPLE(MEMBER) is created and updated successfully."
+                  "The target data set ZOSMF.ANSIBLE.PDS is created successfully, and ZOSMF.ANSIBLE.PDS(MEMBER) is updated successfully."

-                  "The target data set ZOSMF.ANSIBLE.SAMPLE is updated successfully."
+                  "The target data set ZOSMF.ANSIBLE.PS is updated successfully."

-                  "No data is copied since the target data set ZOSMF.ANSIBLE.SAMPLE(MEMBER) exists and dataset_force is set to False."
+                  "No data is copied since the target data set ZOSMF.ANSIBLE.PS already exists and dataset_force is set to False."

    dataset_checksum
-        The checksum of the updated data set.
+        The checksum of the updated data set when the local data is copied to.

         | **returned**: on success